eriegz/CPSC453-A2/README.txt

 — Notes: —

-	This program has been designed to run on the University of Calgary’s Linux distributions
+	This program has been designed to run in Qt Creator on the University of Calgary’s Linux distributions.

 	Details: